A topological model for the HOMFLY-PT polynomial: Twisted homology groups

 At every crossing, color both types of arcs resulting from the choice of the resolution blue.
-This is shown in Figure \ref{f.statecolor}.
+This is shown in Figure \ref{f.statecolorarcs}.

 Keep the rest of the link strands black.
 Given a Kauffman state $\sigma$, replacing each crossing by the choice of the resolution by the state now results in a set of disjoint bi-colored circles. \begin{rmk} By construction, for each state $\sigma$ there are twice as many blue-colored arcs as the number of crossings in the link diagram.
-Also, there are twice as many black-colored arcs as the number of crossings. \end{rmk} This property comes from the fact that between an adjacent pair of blue colored arcs on the same strand there is a black arc.
-Therefore, there are also twice as many blue colored arcs as the number of crossings in the diagram.
+Also, there are twice as many black-colored arcs as the number of crossings. \end{rmk} This property comes from the fact that between a pair of blue-colored arcs on the same strand there is a black arc, and there is a pair of blue arcs for every crossing.

 \paragraph{\textbf{Special punctures associated to a state}} Next we fix a Kauffman state $\sigma$.
 As we have seen, there is an associated set of disjoint circles on the surface, denoted by $S_{\sigma}$.
-Since our surface $\Sigma$ is constructed from the knot diagram $D$ in a plane $\pi$, we will fix a projection of the set of punctures onto $\pi$ and denote this set as: $\{ \tilde{p}_1,\ldots,\tilde{p}_{8n},x_1,\ldots,x_{4n},\tilde{s}\}.$
+Since our surface $\Sigma$ is constructed from the knot diagram $D$ in a plane $\pi$, we will fix a projection of the set of punctures onto $\pi$ and denote this set as: $\{ \tilde{p}_1,\ldots,\tilde{p}_{8n},\tilde{x}_1,\ldots,\tilde{x}_{4n},\tilde{s}\}.$

-Up to isotopy, we can assume that the state circles do not project onto the punctures.
+\begin{rem} On the projection plane, the state circles may contain other circles. \end{rem} Up to isotopy, we can assume that the state circles do not project onto the punctures.
 Denote by $S'_{\sigma}$ the set of projections of the circles from $S_{\sigma}$.
-Without loss of generality, we can suppose that the puncture $\tilde{s}$ ``at infinity'' does not belong to the disk bounded by any circle from $S'$ in $\pi$.
+Without loss of generality, we also suppose that the puncture $\tilde{s}$ ``at infinity'' does not belong to the disk bounded by any circle from $S'_{\sigma}$ in $\pi$.

 We define the specialization of coefficients associated to the local system $\Phi$ using the above projections.